danumpy8/generate-secure-pass/README.md

-This project is a simple algorith to generate a to generate a secure random password.
+This project is a simple algorith to generate a secure random password.
 You can copy the password with a button and you can clean the field, in addition to generating a new password as many times as you want.
 This is the first version.